 Only investment products with a sustainable underlying are considered environmentally and socially compatible in the sense of ESG (Environment, Social, Governance).
 For index base values, we examine the analysis data from Sustainalytics and MSCI ESG.
+For the selections of single stocks, we rely on ESG analyses by Raiffeisen Research.
 Exclusion criteria are used to exclude companies or states from the investment universe because they manufacture certain products, do not meet certain social, ecological or political criteria, do not correspond to the values of an investor or violate international norms and standards.
 Accordingly, the following exclusion criteria apply according to the RCB Sustainability Standard:

 Product-related exclusion criteria